 Best TSA Approved Gun Cases & Travel Requirements

 So what are the best TSA approved gun cases?
 Turns out, there are many!
 Basically a gun case just needs to meet a few specific requirements to be approved for air transport by the TSA.
 For example, the gun case needs to be hard-sided, and it needs to be able to be locked.
-Cases from well-known manufacturers like Plano, Pelican, Elkton and Blackhawk all will work.
+TSA friendly cases from well-known manufacturers like Plano, Pelican, Elkton and Blackhawk all will work.
 Here is the super popular Plano All Weather Watertight case for example:

 In today’s tightly controlled and scrutinized airport environments, it’s important to have the right type of pistol and gun case if you plan on traveling with your weapon.
 It is legal to travel with your gun; however, that gun must be locked in a case that meets the TSA’s requirements.
 That gun case then needs to be locked and checked as baggage.

 Read on to get up to speed on the latest TSA rules and to learn about the best TSA approved gun cases.
 But if you can't wait, we've compiled the top selling TSA gun cases you can view here:

 Many gun case manufacturer’s today are making cases to fit TSA requirements.
 While the requirements for TSA approved gun cases are pretty straight forward, let’s rundown what you need to look for in a gun case.

 - Hard side container with a combination or key lock